-↳ Collected Information

 ↳ FAQ

 Frequently asked questions from applicants and project partners on project generation and application are answered on this page.
 They complete or explicit the information of the handbook for project generation and application.

 You cannot find the answer to your question in either the handbook or the FAQ?
 Contact us!